Carlos Guillén

 Carlos Alfonso Guillén (born September 30, 1975) is a Venezuelan former professional baseball infielder.
+He played in Major League Baseball for the Seattle Mariners and Detroit Tigers.

 Guillén was signed by the Houston Astros as a non-draft amateur free agent in 1992.
-He was traded to the Seattle Mariners with pitcher Freddy García and John Halama in the deal that sent Randy Johnson to the Astros.
+He was traded to the Mariners with pitcher Freddy García and John Halama in the deal that sent Randy Johnson to the Astros.
 Guillén made his debut in 1998 and was traded to Detroit at the end of the 2003 season.
 He retired after the 2011 season.
 In 1,305 games over 14 seasons, Guillén posted a .285 batting average with 124 home runs and 660 RBI.

 Playing career

 Seattle Mariners

 In Seattle, Guillén was initially forced to play second and third base with incumbent Alex Rodriguez at shortstop.
 After Alex Rodriguez signed with the Texas Rangers for the 2000 season, Guillén moved back to his natural position.
 He had a league-average campaign in his first full season with the club.

 In Game 3 of the 2000 American League Division Series, he hit a squeeze play in the bottom of the ninth inning to score Rickey Henderson and complete the Mariners' sweep of the Chicago White Sox.
 In September 2001, Guillén was hospitalized after being diagnosed with pulmonary tuberculosis, but was ready for the American League Championship Series against the New York Yankees the following month.